 Are speed bumps the only way to calm traffic?

 No. Many factors contribute to the increased road safety we’ve enjoyed over the years, including road design, vehicle design, driver education and enforcement.
 The right speed bump in the right place may improve safety but that doesn't mean all speed bumps make the road safer wherever they're put.
-While it should never be at the expense of road safety, the removal of some speed humps in cities could help improve flow and reduce emissions.
+While it should never be at the expense of road safety, the removal of some speed humps in cities could help improve traffic flow and reduce exhaust emissions.

 Most speed bumps and humps are little more than lumps of tarmac but the latest 'intelligent' speed bump is filled with a non-Newtonian liquid that hardens if you go too fast.
 The design means slow drivers won't be affected but motorists driving too fast will be met with a bump.
 These liquid speed bumps are currently only used in parts of Spain – where it was invented – but this could be the future of traffic calming across the world.